Trainer guiding older adults stretching on mats in park

 All too often, people who visit their GP for hip and/or knee pain are treated with pain relief medication.
 Next comes an x-ray and a referral to an orthopaedic surgeon.
 Finally, sufferers generally undergo joint replacement surgery.
 In many cases, surgery can be delayed (or even avoided altogether) if a more conservative approach (i.e. exercise) is undertaken.

-The Facts about Osteoarthritis
+The facts about osteoarthritis

 To help guide current and future suffers of OA in making more informed decisions about their condition, here are some of the most common myths and facts: